mgechev/blog.mgechev.com/_posts/2013-01-21-functional-programming-with-javascript.md

 ## Managing the state (Monads)

-Of course, as we saw in the example with memorization, JavaScript is not purely functional language (probably that&#8217;s one of the reasons that the language is so popular&#8230;) because it has mutable data and states.
+Of course, as we saw in the example with memoization, JavaScript is not purely functional language (probably that&#8217;s one of the reasons that the language is so popular&#8230;) because it has mutable data and states.
 Usually the purely functional programming languages like Haskell manages states using monads.
 There are implementations of Monads in JavaScript.
 For example here&#8217;s one by Douglas Crockford:

 {% highlight JavaScript %}/* Code by Douglas Crockford */
 function MONAD(modifier) {